mzazon/awesome-cloud-projects/azure/global-traffic-distribution-traffic-manager-application-gateway/global-traffic-distribution-traffic-manager-application-gateway.md

 The performance routing method implemented in this solution continuously measures network latency between users and regional endpoints, automatically directing traffic to the fastest responding region.
 This dynamic routing capability significantly reduces application response times for global users while providing automatic failover in case of regional outages.
 The integration of Application Gateway's WAF capabilities adds an essential security layer that protects against common web attacks including SQL injection, cross-site scripting, and other OWASP top 10 threats.
 For comprehensive security best practices, refer to the [Azure Application Gateway security documentation](https://docs.microsoft.com/en-us/azure/application-gateway/security-baseline).

 From an operational perspective, the combination of Azure Monitor, Log Analytics, and Application Insights provides comprehensive visibility into the global traffic distribution system.
 The monitoring solution tracks key performance indicators including response times, error rates, and threat detection events across all regions.
 This telemetry data enables proactive performance optimization and rapid incident response.
 The [Azure Traffic Manager monitoring guide](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-monitoring) provides detailed information on endpoint health monitoring and alerting configurations.
+This architecture also supports compliance requirements by maintaining audit trails and enabling geographic data residency controls through regional deployment strategies.

 > **Tip**: Implement custom health probes for Application Gateway backend pools to ensure more granular health monitoring of your applications.
 Configure probe intervals and thresholds based on your application's specific requirements to optimize failover times and reduce false positives.